hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 ![Terraform Cloud screenshot: a module submodules detail page](./images/using-module-examples.png)

-## Adding Private Modules to Configurations
+## Using Private Modules in Configurations

 The syntax for referencing private modules in the [module block](/docs/language/modules/syntax.html) `source` argument is `<HOSTNAME>/<ORGANIZATION>/<MODULE NAME>/<PROVIDER>`.